Sensory Over-Responsiveness Checklist

 Visual/Auditory Defensiveness

-_______ Difficulty tolerating loud noises or bright lights
+_______ Difficulty tolerating bright lights

 _______ Avoid social situations or group settings because of noise level and possibly the sounds of people's voices